martyngigg/alg2rst/ALGexport/ConvertedRST/BackToBackExponential.rst

 the peak; more specifically it represent the point where the exponentially modelled neutron pulse goes from being exponentially rising to exponentially decaying. :math:`I` is the integrated intensity.

+For information about how to convert Fullprof back-to-back exponential parameters into those used for this function see `CreateBackToBackParameters <CreateBackToBackParameters>`__.

 References